andrew-x/better-classnames/README.md

 ### Options

-`Classnames-Plus` can be configured by calling the `opt` function with a configuration JSON.
+`better-classnames` can be configured by calling the `opt` function with a configuration JSON.
 Output can be configured to be an array instead of a string.
 Strings with spaces can also be configured to be joined instead of separating.
 The marker for default options for object processing can also be set.

 ```javascript
 classnames.opt({ output: "array" }).process("a", "b c"); // => ["a", "b", "c"]